-Our plaintiffs’ personal injury lawyers frequently receive calls from defendants who have been involved in auto accidents who do not understand why they are being sued by an insurance company as a result of an auto accident they had that was not their fault.
+Our plaintiffs’ personal injury lawyers frequently receive calls from defendants who have been involved in auto accidents who do not understand why they are being sued by an insurance company because of an auto accident they had that was not their fault.

-How is his possible?
-The insurance company is exercising its right to subrogation, which literally means the insurance company is substituting itself for the actual party involved in the auto accident and collecting the money for the damage done to that individual’s property (for which they have already paid pursuant to their insurance contract with that person).
+How is this possible?
+The insurance company is exercising its right to subrogation, which literally means the insurance company is substituting itself for the actual party involved in the auto accident and collecting the money for the damage done to that individual’s property (for which they have already paid under their insurance contract with that person).

 What is Subrogation?

 The most common example we see is health insurance.
 When you get in a car accident, your health insurer often pays your bills.
 The at-fault driver’s insurance company also pays your bills.
 Maryland law typically requires you to compensate the insurance company for the money that they spent.
-(Our law firm is often able to negotiate substantial reductions in that amount.)
+(Our law firm can often negotiate substantial reductions in that amount.)